kaiiyingg/Personalized-Tech-News-Digest/README.md

 ## Local Setup & Development

-To get the **Learning Stream: Your Personalized Tech Digest** running on your local machine:
+To get the **TechPulse: Your personalised tech news digest** running on your local machine:

 1.  **Clone the repository:**
     ```bash